Virtual Lab

 • Enrollment in Penn Two-Step Verification (required).

-• Admin access to your device to install the appropriate client software on your computer or app on your mobile device.
-Installing the software is optional, but makes it easier to use the virtual lab.
+• Admin access to your device in order to install the appropriate client software on your computer or app on your mobile device.
+Installing the software is optional, but can make it easier to use the virtual lab.

 Additional notes: